Tristannn1337/Ivory/README.md

 # The Ivory Protocol
-An Ethereum Validator Bond Ecosystem

-## Problem
+## Mission Statement
-Ethereum needs a pooled staking protocol that, if it were to be used by every single validator in the ecosystem, would not begin to challenge Ethereum's legitimacy.
-Specifically, we need a protocol that:
+Staking pools democratize participation network operation incentives, but time tends to favor centralization and Ethereum relies deeply on decentralization.
+Ethereum needs a pooled staking protocol that democratizes participation while every validator in the network using it would not begin to challenge Ethereum's legitimacy.

+Compared to existing pools, the Ivory Protocol's goal is to be...
+-   Better for Operators
+    -   Raise more principal and run more validators.
+    -   No competing with priviledged operators.
+    -   No subjecting one self to the whims of a DAO.
+    -   Get paid to fill buy orders.
+-   Better for Stakers
+    -   Best guarantee of liquidity that exists, outside of solo-staking.
+    -   Opportunities for higher yield than anything else that exists, outside of becoming an operator.
+    -   Opportunities for lower risk than anything else that exists.
+    -   The only tokenized staking with a guarantee of liquidity.
+    -   Get paid to fill sell orders.
+-   Better for Ethereum
+    -   No compromises on decentralization.
--   Involves minimum possible trust
+    -   Minimum possible trust.
--   Is fully decentralized
--   Is minimally regulated, allowing the market to dictate risks and rewards
+    -   Market dictated risks and rewards.
--   Facilitates stake liquidity back to investors
--   Facilitates simple tokenized staking for everyone

-## Proposal
+## Overview
-Allow Node Operators to raise funds by selling Validator Bonds to individuals who wish to benefit from Validator staking without running a node of their own.
+Central to the design of the Ivory Protocol is the idea of a **Validator Bond**, a pure cryptoeconomic agreement node operators can enter into to raise funds for running more validators.

 The protocol is made up of three parts:
-1. Standardize the **issuing and redeeming** of Validator Bonds with **Ivory Ink**, a pure cryptoeconomic protocol.
+1. Standardize the **issuing and redeeming** of Validator Bonds with **Ivory Ink**.
-2. Facilitate a market for **selling and purchasing** Validator Bonds with **Ivory Bazaar**, a basic liquidity protocol.
+2. Facilitate a market for **selling and purchasing** Validator Bonds with **Ivory Bazaar**.
-3. Create a **tokenized fund** of Validator Bonds with **Ivory Parade**, a decentralized fund manager.
+3. Manage a **tokenized fund** of Validator Bonds with **Ivory Parade**.

 ## 1. Ivory Ink - Validator Bonds